 - Oorrt was the first to measure the distance between our solar system and the center of the Milky Way.
 He also calculated its mass and determined the period for the sun to complete one revolution of the galaxy.

 - Proposed the existence of a huge spherical cloud of icy comets (the Oort cloud) left behind from the formation of the solar system.

 George Gamow (1904-1968, Russian-American)

 - Explained how high levels of helium and hydrogen in the universe could be the result of the reactions that occurred during the Big Bang.

 - The first to put forward the idea that solar energy comes from the process of nuclear fusion and discovered a theoretical explanation of alpha decay via quantum tunneling.

 Karl Guthe Jansky (1905-1950, American)

-- Pioneer of radio astronomy when discovering radio waves emanating from space.
+- Pioneer of radio astronomy when he discovered radio waves emanating from space.